jeffskinnerbox/people-counter/README.md

 1. In one window, login to desktop -- cd Jupyter-Notebooks ; jupyter notebook --no-browser --port=8889
 2. In 2nd window -- ssh -N jeff@desktop -L localhost:8888:localhost:8889
 3. In 3rd window -- gnome-www-browser
-4. Now enter `localhost:8888` in the browser and now you can acccess the remote Jupyter Notebook!
+4. Now enter `localhost:8888` in the browser and now you can access the remote Jupyter Notebook!